explorable-viz/esop2025/author-response/response.md

 ### Q1.
 Delta with respect to POPL 2022 paper (Reviewers A and D)

 As Reviewers A and D point out, the delta from the prior POPL 2022 work on which the paper builds is moderate in the core aims and ideas, but lies instead in the implementation of the concepts.
 We believe the approach proposed provides sufficient benefits to warrant separate study, and we have identified some areas in which this could be emphasised.

 Although related inputs is indeed formally dual to related outputs, this was not readily obtained in the POPL 2022 work, because the Galois connections were of types f: I → O1 and g: I → O2 (where 'I' indicates input and 'O' output).
 In this setup, f can be composed with (dual g) and (dual f) with g, but each of those composites is a "linked outputs" analysis of type O1 → O2 or O2 → O1.
-For linked inputs, we need to formulate f and g as a single Galois connection of type I → O1 × O2 which can then be composed with its own dual in two different ways, one of which corresponds to a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2) can be used to recover the old approach precisely via projection operators which also have conjugates (so that for example the projection π₁: O1 × O2 → O1 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the bottom demand for the right view).
+For linked inputs, we need to formulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual, one yielding a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2) can be used to recover the old approach precisely via projection operators which also have conjugates.
+(For example the projection π₁: O1 × O2 → O1 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the bottom demand for the right view.)
 Explaining this will not only clarify the delta from the previous work but will also show how additional general-purpose "combinators" for reasoning about data dependencies are easy to derive in the new setting.
-It will also to provide a formal account of "brushing and linking" (both points raised by Reviewer A).
+It will also provide a formal account of "brushing and linking" (both points raised by Reviewer A).

 ### Q2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)